smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Retrieving Vehicle Data/index.md

 !@

 ## Unsubscribing from Vehicle Data
-We suggest that you only subscribe when the vehicle data is needed.
-To stop listening to specific vehicle data items, use the `UnsubscribeVehicleData` RPC.
+We suggest that you only subscribe to vehicle data as needed.
+To stop listening to specific vehicle data use the `UnsubscribeVehicleData` RPC.

 @![iOS]
 ##### Objective-C